Everything You Know about Yellow Jacket Removal

-Based on their color, some people confuse the Yellow Jacket with the similarly colored Honey Bee.
+Based on their color, some people confuse it with the similarly colored Honey Bee.
 With a closer look, however, the differences are quite clear.
 Honey Bees are brown and black and yellow jackets are yellow and black.
 Where bees have a short, fuzzy body, the Yellow Jacket has a smooth, elongated body that measures from ½ inch to ¾ inch.

-The Yellow Jacket has two clear wings on both sides of its body and two black antennas The female worker yellow jacket has a smooth stinger that is capable of multiple stings.
+The Yellow Jacket has two transparent wings on both sides of its body and two black antennas.
+The female worker has a smooth stinger that is capable of multiple stings.
 The queens are orange and black in color and are twice the size of the female workers.

 What Makes a Yellow Jacket Different from Other Wasps?

-Some of the key differences between the Yellow Jacket and other wasps besides their coloring are that the yellow jackets numbers are much greater than wasps.
+Some of the key differences between the Yellow Jacket and other wasps besides their coloring is that their numbers are much greater than wasps.

 Size of Nest

-Yellow jackets continue building their nests and laying eggs all season long unlike the wasp that stops after it reaches a preferred size, similar to the size of a soft ball.
-For this reason a yellow jacket nest can reach numbers from 3,000 to 5,000 active workers by the end of the season.
-To accomplish and maintain this size of nest, the workers are non stop hunting for small insects, nectar and water to feed their army of thousands of eggs and gathering wood fiber to build more and more layers of nest.
+Yellowjackets continue building their nests and laying eggs all season long, unlike the wasp that stops after it reaches a preferred size, similar to the size of a softball.
+For this reason, their nests can reach numbers from 3,000 to 5,000 active workers by the end of the season.
+To accomplish and maintain this size of the nest, the workers are non stop hunting for small insects, nectar, and water to feed their army of thousands of eggs and gathering wood fiber to build more and more layers of the nest.

 Nests Have Guards

-When someone spots a nest of yellow jackets in the ground or structure of their wall, they will typically see a few guards at the entrance and non stop movement going in and out of the nest.
-Many people mistake them for the honey bees, since a honey bee nest also has guard bees and non stop flying activity going in and out of the hive all day long.
-Unlike the honey bees and wasps, yellow jackets will dig deep tunnels in the ground usually one foot to three feet deep and carve out huge cavities to expand their nests.
+When someone spots a nest of yellow jackets in the ground or structure of their wall, they will typically see a few guards at the entrance and non-stop movement going in and out of the nest.
+Many people mistake them for the honey bees since a honey bee nest also has guard bees and non-stop flying activity going in and out of the hive all day long.
+Unlike the honey bees and wasps, they will dig deep tunnels in the ground, usually one foot to three feet deep and carve out huge cavities to expand their nests.

 Wasp Flight Patterns

 Wasps are a more lethargic type of flying stinging insect than the yellow jacket.
-More often you may see wasps just sitting on their nest and hanging out more than hunting for food.
-The reason for this is that they don’t build very large nests and they lay less eggs.
+More often, you may see wasps just sitting on their nest and hanging out more than hunting for food.
+The reason for this is that they don’t build very large nests, and they lay fewer eggs.

 How to Find a Yellow Jacket Nest

-Whereas most people may think to look upwards for a Yellow Jacket nest, these insects generally make their home in the ground.
+Whereas most people may think to look upwards for their nest, these insects generally make their home in the ground.